Company News

 Short on that important ingredient?
 With delivery integration, your POS can do the following automatically:

-This enhances customer satisfaction through avoiding orders that are cancelled because items are out of stock.
+This enhances customer satisfaction by avoiding orders that are cancelled because items are out of stock.
+Out-of-stock issues account for 18% of all cancelled delivery orders, making real-time POS-to-app stock syncing critical for customer satisfaction.

 5. Quicker Service and Happier Staff